In the spirit of acting locally, service to others within our community is an essential part of our congregation’s ministry.

 - We actively support Church World Services CROP Hunger Walk every October to raise money to help end hunger globally and locally.

 - We support the work of other local organizations, such as The Open Door Clinic, HOPE, Habitat for Humanity … and many more.

 - We encourage and gather contributions to the local Food Shelf every Sunday.

 - We founded (in 2005) and continue to assist Charter House Coalition, a non-profit, volunteer-based organization dedicated to providing basic food and housing in and around Middlebury and have helped set in motion the Farm to Plate program at local community gardens.

 - Our congregation founded Charter House Coalition (CHC) in 2005 and continues to host and support its programs.
 CHC’s work has a dual focus: Food and Housing.
-Click here for more information about Charter House Coalition, go to CHC’s website.
+To learn about Charter House Coalition, go to CHC’s website.